-Samford University’s Department of Healthcare Administration was created for people who are called to serve through dynamic leadership.
-The department is dedicated to creating leaders who embrace servant leadership and demonstrate a commitment to Christian values and principles through serving the community.
+Samford University’s Department of Healthcare Administration and Informatics is dedicated to creating leaders who embrace servant leadership and demonstrate a commitment to Christian values and principles through serving the community.
+The department is comprised of two undergraduate majors and two graduate degrees, along with joint degree programs offered with Samford's Brock School of Business, McWhorter School of Pharmacy, and within the School of Public Health.

-This program has helped me grow into a well-round, responsible and driven student.
-It has helped me explore my interests and strengthen my weaknesses.Alan Troxell, Healthcare Administration, '18, School of Public Health
+The M.H.A. program has helped me grow into a well-round, responsible and driven student.
+It has helped me explore my interests and strengthen my weaknesses.Alan Troxell, B.S. in Healthcare Administration, '18, Master of Healthcare Administration '20, School of Public Health

-Students in the program are expected to complete service-learning projects through student-led projects, department-led projects and independent endeavors.
+Students in all four degree programs are expected to complete service-learning projects through student-led projects, department-led projects and independent endeavors.
 To fully serve a community, leaders must know the community.

 Healthcare Administration Major